Unity-Technologies/drone-pose-estimation-navigation/Documentation/2_set_up_the_data_collection_scene.md

 * How to create a Unity Scene
 * How to use the Package Manager to download and install Unity packages
 * How to move and rotate objects in the Scene
 * How to instantiate GameObjects with Prefabs
-* How to import a robot from a URDF file

 You should now have a table, a cube, a camera, and a robot arm in your Scene.
 In this part we will prepare the Scene for data collection with the Perception package.